 - Selective serotonin reuptake inhibitors (SSRIs)

 - Anti-anxiety medications

 A doctor will make a careful assessment before prescribing medication for anxiety disorders.
 They have to ensure that there is no existing substance use disorder first.
 A doctor also has to find out if the patient is already on any prescriptions.
-Benzodiazepines, for example, have been shown to have a negative reaction with prescription opioids.
+Benzodiazepines, for example, can have a negative reaction with prescription opioids.
 Any prescription consumed for an extended period of time can lead to tolerance and other side effects.
-The doctor and the patient can go over the options together, and a decision is made from there.

 Individuals who cannot get the professional help that they need immediately can take advantage of some self-help tips.
 When it comes to an anxiety disorder such as GAD, achieving a clear mind and relaxation are key.
-This can be done without medication and as a lead-in to therapy.
+This can be done without medication and as stepping stone towards therapy.
 Relaxation techniques include:

-- Alternative treatments that are later integrated into a treatment plan
+- Alternative or holistic treatments that are later integrated into a treatment plan

 - Connecting with others